 The purpose of Health Services is to maintain, improve, and promote the health of the school age child.
-The school employs a registered nurse, Katie Ackley, who is available in the Health Suite Monday–Friday, 8:15 a.m. to 3:30 p.m.
-Parents should feel free to contact the school nurse regarding health concerns of their children.
+Our school nurses are available in the Health Suite Monday–Friday, 8:15 a.m. to 3:30 p.m.
+Parents should feel free to contact the nursing staff regarding health concerns of their children.

 Annual Medical Statement